How to Grow and Care for Vinca Minor (Periwinkle)

 The Spruce / David Beaulieu

-Common Names Vinca minor, creeping myrtle, common periwinkle, dwarf periwinkle
+Common Names Vinca minor, periwinkle, creeping myrtle, dwarf periwinkle

 Botanical Name Vinca minor